-Serious Occurrence Category Steps for Staff, Students and Volunteers to Follow: Steps for the Licensee/Supervisor/Designate to Follow: Carbon Monoxide Notify the supervisor/designate on site of concerns.
-1. Immediately: e.
+Serious Occurrence Steps for S taff, Students and Volunteers to Steps for the Licensee/Supervisor/Designate Category Follow: to Follow: Carbon Monoxide Notify the su upervisor/designate on site of 1.
+Immediately: Carbon Monoxide e.
 Outbreak f.
 Lockdown g.
-Other Emergency Relocation or Temporary Closure concerns.
-Separate children who are showing symptoms of illness from other children.
-Follow the child care centre's sanitary practices policy and procedures.
-2. Within [24 hours]: Record symptoms of ill health in the affected child(ren)'s records, Document the incident in the daily written record. a) Where the incident is not an outbreak (all other disruptions of normal operations): 1.
-Immediately: Follow the child care centre's fire safety and evacuation plan and/or the emergency management policies and procedures, as applicable.
-2. Within 24 hours: Document the incident in the daily written record.
-Contact the local public health department. b) Where the incident is deemed an outbreak by public health: 1.
-Immediately: Follow instructions from the local public health department.
+Other Emergency Relocation or Temporary Closure 2.
+Within Record sympony child(rer Document the record. a) Where the other distribution of the content of th Idren who are showing symptoms is from other children.
+Schild care centre's sanitary is policy and procedures.
+[24 hours]: ptoms of ill health in the affected in it is records, in a incident in the daily written the incident is not an outbreak (all samptions of normal operations): ately: Schild care centre's fire safety and on plan and/or the emergency ment policies and procedures, as ole.
+Immediately: Contact the local public health department.
+Where the incident is deemed an outbreak by public health: Immediately: Follow instructions from the local public health department.
 Contact the parent(s) of the affected child(ren) and ensure the affected child(ren) are picked up by their parent(s) and/or taken to hospital.
 Obtain an outbreak posting from the local Medical Officer of Health and post in an area easily accessible for parents.
 Note: Outbreaks must be reported as a serious occurrence only if deemed an outbreak by public health.
-2. Within 24 hours: Notify all parents of children enrolled at the child care centre of the outbreak. a) Where the incident is not deemed an outbreak, follow sanitary practices policy. b) Where the incident is not an outbreak (all other disruptions of normal operations): 1.
-Immediately: Follow the child care centre's fire safety and evacuation plan and/or the emergency management policies and procedures, as applicable.
+Within 24 hours: Notify all parents of children enrolled at the child care centre of the outbreak.
+Where the incident is not deemed an outbreak, follow sanitary practices policy.
+Where the incident is not an outbreak (all other disruptions of normal operations): Immediately: Follow the child care centre's fire safety and evacuation plan and/or the emergency management policies and procedures, as applicable.
 Note: a hold and secure (an external threat in the area) is not a reportable serious occurrence.